schuckr53/Python_Data_Project/README.md

 ![Optimal Skills for Data Analysts](https://github.com/user-attachments/assets/b4f3cf88-0fd0-40ce-bc2a-95a334075c6c)

 - High-paying and high-demand skills can be identified by the plot's values, showing Python and SQL far along the bars of median salary and prevalence in Analyst roles.
 SQL stands out by far as the highest desired skill that is tied to a ~$91,000 salary while Python has a ~30% prevalence in the Analyst job market, but is the highest-paying skill of them all with ties to a ~$97,000 median salary.
-- The technology grouping shows that programming (Python, SQL, R, Go, SaS) and analyst tools (Tableau, Power BI, Powerpoint, Excel, Word) should be considered strongly when setting out to apply for data analyst roles, with an emphasis on the individual skills of Python, Tableau, SQL, and Excel.
+- The technology grouping shows that programming (Python, SQL, R, Go, SaS) and analyst tools (Tableau, Power BI, PowerPoint, Excel, Word) should be considered strongly when setting out to apply for data analyst roles, with an emphasis on the individual skills of Python, Tableau, SQL, and Excel.
 High pay and high demand reveal what employers want when reviewing applicants' resumes and skillsets.

+# What I Learned
+I finish this course and project having gained a familiarity in coding with Python, both in manipulating data sets and creating resulting visualizations.
+The two halves of this proficiency will no doubt be invaluable in my pursuit of data analyst openings having also achieved the following:
+- **Understanding of Python** - this coding language adds complexity to my toolkit alongside SQL, allowing me to perform more comprehensive analyses.
+I can now comfortably write Python scripts that deal with manipulating data, refining my queries, and creating visualizations that showcase the insights I can share with others.
+- **Coding Library Reference** - using Pandas, Matplotlib, and Seaborn as supplemental tools for this course introduced me to the different instruments present within coding languages, starting with Python.
+Employing each library for my project required me to refer to each one's documentation and I now understand each one to use in the future.
+- **Continued Analysis of Data Jobs** - the opportunity to build off of my SQL project provides me a more comprehensive sense of the job market for data analysts and their related roles.
+The insights I gained through Luke's data set has outlined where else I can go while on this journey to improve my technical skill set and keep an awareness of what employers are looking for in candidates.

 # Conclusions
-## What I Learned

 ## Data Insights
+1. **Coding is Key**: SQL remains the top skill to cultivate when looking to secure data analysts and associated positions, but it's not the only programming language deserving of attention.
+Python and R also make an appearance in the counts of top skills included with job postings between data analysts, data engineers, and data scientists, revealing that candidates should understand at least the basics of more than one coding language.
+Both SQL and Python are clear favorites for the data job market across the board, so proficiency with these skills would be prudent.
+2. **Monitor the Trends**: Staying grounded in what abilities the job market calls for is essential; candidates need to regularly check in on what skills potential employers value, seeing as they can change over the course of time.
+Like we saw with Tableau being overtaken by Python at the end of 2023, the same openings we see for data analyst may experience shifts in necessary abilities should the roles themselves be adjusted for particular tasks.
+3. **Compensation is Substantial**: Data jobs, ranging from Analysts, Engineers, and Scientists (alongside their senior counterparts), typically enjoy a substantial base salary when we compare to the US's median household salary ($59,540, ref.
+[Bureau of Labor Statistics](https://www.bls.gov/opub/ted/2024/median-weekly-earnings-of-full-time-workers-were-1145-in-the-fourth-quarter-of-2023.htm)).
+Even standard and senior data analysts, who reside at the bottom of the job index when ranked against the other referenced positions, see strong potential for high earnings.
+The one wrinkle, though, is understanding that a senior-level role doesn't necessarily guarantee higher compensation than a lower-level role - we see that senior data analysts reside below Engineer and Scientists postings at the standard and senior levels by median yearly salaries.
+4. **Specialized vs. Optimal Skills**: Niche specialties including cloud-based software and machine learning / AI are certainly attractive when considering their associated compensation - the top 3 highest paying data analyst salaries included some of these skills and easily outpaced $175,000/year.
+When measured against the prevalence of certain skills in the job market, however, practicality calls for data analysts to prioritize programming languages like SQL and Python.
+SQL can be found in almost 60% of the data analyst roles out there while Python is found in those openings with the highest median salaries at ~$98,000/year.
+Entry-level data analyst candidates would be best served in pursuing these 2 skills before turning attention to those niche abilities during their job search.

 ## My Take-away
+Luke's Python for Data Analytics course and the associated project have given me another palpable skill to add to my professional tool kit.
+Python and its ability to analyze data relevant to my own career present an exciting opportunity to dive deeper into the world of data science, all while building a portfolio that showcases the work and results of my efforts.
+The experience has been incredibly rewarding as I present my findings and continue to develop my technical skill set.